smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 ### Customer needs

-1. Remote users must be able to sign in to their devices using their Active Directory credentials.
+1. Remote users must be able to sign into their devices using their Active Directory credentials.

 2. Existing Active Directory user sign-in hours and password policies must be preserved (although allowed password values could be further restricted).